ashishb/wp2hugo/README.md

   -h, --help             help for hugomanager
   -l, --license string   name of license for the project
       --viper            use Viper for configuration (default true)

-Use "hugomanager [command] --help" for more information about a command.
 ```

 Note: